• Skip to primary navigation

 Charoset is served in a white bowl with a spoon.

-Sweet, sticky and delightful, this charoset recipe is also very easy to make.
-It is made with nuts, raisins, honey, and a little wine.
+Sweet, sticky, and delightful, this charoset recipe is also very easy to make.
+It features nuts, raisins, honey, and a little wine.

 Prep Time10 minutes mins